“[Markus] has impeccable credentials and judgment. He is truly exceptional.”

 Experience

+In the past five years, led investigations in more than 20 countries on six continents.
 Regularly conduct internal investigations and guide strategic disclosures to the US Department of Justice and the SEC, as well as the UK Serious Fraud Offices and other foreign regulators and enforcers.
-In the past five years, led investigations in more than 20 countries on six continents.
+Regularly conduct internal fraud and embezzlement, bribery, AML, sexual misconduct and other types of internal investigations and reviews for companies of all sizes and in all industries.

 Successfully briefed/argued more than 40 civil and criminal appeals in federal and state courts around the country, including in the US Supreme Court.

-Regularly advise corporate clients on the California Transparency in Supply Chains Act, Executive Order Strengthening Protections Against Trafficking in Persons in Federal Contracts, conflict minerals, and other corporate social responsibility and supply chain compliance matters.
+Regularly advise corporate clients on the California Transparency in Supply Chains Act, executive order Strengthening Protections Against Trafficking in Persons in Federal Contracts, conflict minerals, and other corporate social responsibility and supply chain compliance matters.
+Set up first AmLaw 100 Supply Chain Compliance Practice.

 Successfully counseled high-tech company during US Department of Commerce and FBI export controls investigation and counseled foreign government's ministry of commerce in export control dispute.